-World capitalist order based on American economic hegemony has crashed and the US is at the center of economic and political convulsions.
-Collapse of the USSR and other "socialist" states has exacerbated rivalries among capitalist countries.
-The US is trying to reverse its long-term economic decline through frenetic military interventions in Afghanistan and elsewhere and by exporting its crisis to competitors.
+World capitalist order, established following World War II and dominated by the US, has crashed and the United States is at the center of world instability.
+Collapse of the Soviet Union and other so-called "socialist" states has exacerbated the rivalries among the advanced capitalist countries while the US is trying to reverse its long-term economic decline through frenetic military interventions in Afghanistan, Iraq and elsewhere.

 From Tzar to Lenin - the Russian Revolution